-Prerequisite: One of AS/SC/GEOG 1400 6.0, AK/GEOG 2510 6.0, AS/GEOG 1410 6.0, AK/GEOG 2500 6.0.
+Prerequisites: 54 credits successfully completed, including one of AS/GEOG 1000 6.0, AS/SC/GEOG 1400 6.0, AK/GEOG 2510 6.0, AS/GEOG 1410 6.0, AK/GEOG 2500 6.0 or written permission of the course director.

 AS/GEOG 4380 3.0 Urban Social Policy.
 A critical examination of the links between urban social problems and state policies.
-The course studies how policy makers, planners, and geographers understand and deal with social problems in the contemporary city and evaluates selected planning policies.
+The course studies how policy makers, planners and geographers understand and deal with social problems in the contemporary city and evaluates selected planning policies.

-Prerequisites: One of AS/GEOG 1000 6.0, AS/GEOG 1410 6.0, AK/GEOG 2500 6.0; at least 6 additional credits in human geography at the 2000 or 3000 level.
+Prerequisites: 54 credits successfully completed.
+One of AS/GEOG 1000 6.0, AS/ GEOG 1410 6.0, AK/GEOG 2500 6.0; at least 6 additional credits in human geography at the 2000 or 3000 level; or written permission of the course director.

-AS/SC/GEOG 4390 6.0 (4390 3.0) Special Topics.
+AS/SC/GEOG 4390 3.0/4390 6.0 Special Topics.
 In any given year an additional number of courses may be offered.
 Information concerning these is available at the department office.
 Only topics in physical geography are eligible for Science (SC) credit.

-Prerequisite: Permission of the course director
+Prerequisite: Permission of the course director.

 AS/SC/GEOG 4400 3.0 Physical Hydrology and Water Resources.
 An intermediate course in the physical principles of hydrological and water resource systems.
 Topics to be discussed include groundwater storage and flow, deterministic hydrological models and physical hydrological aspects of current water resource problems.
 Normally offered in alternate years.
 Two lecture hours, two laboratory hours.
 One term.
+Prerequisites: 54 credits successfully completed, including AS/SC/GEOG 2400 6.0 or written permission of the course director.

 AS/GEOG 4420 3.0 Project Experience in Applied Geography.
-This course enables Honours students to apply work experience in applied geography to their degree programme.
-It provides students an opportunity to put their classroom learning into practice in a non-academic environment.
+This course enables Honours students to apply work experience in applied geography to their degree program.
+It provides students an opportunity to put their classroom learning into practice in a nonacademic environment.
 The objective is to encourage students to put geographic skills to work in the addressing of "real world" problems.

 Prerequisites: Permission of the course director.
-Students must be registered in the Specialized Honours Applied Geography Programme and must have successfully completed 84 credits.
+Students must be registered in the Specialized Honours Applied Geography program and must have successfully completed 84 credits.